mdn/content/files/en-us/web/html/global_attributes/contenteditable/index.md

 Elements that are made editable, and therefore interactive, by using the `contenteditable` attribute can be focused.
 They participate in sequential keyboard navigation.
 However, elements with the `contenteditable` attribute nested within other `contenteditable` elements are not added to the tabbing sequence by default.
 You can add the nested `contenteditable` elements to the keyboard navigation sequence by specifying the `tabindex` value ([`tabindex="0"`](/en-US/docs/Web/HTML/Global_attributes/tabindex)).

-If content is pasted into an element with `contenteditable="true"` all of the formatting is retained.
-If content is pasted into an element with `contenteditable="plaintext-only"` all of the formatting is removed.
+If content is pasted into an element with `contenteditable="true"`, all formatting is retained.
+If content is pasted into an element with `contenteditable="plaintext-only"`, all formatting is removed.

 ## Examples